List of DC Comics characters: D: Dreadnought

 The Dreadnought is a character in DC Comics appearing in The New 52 continuity.
 He serves as an agent of H.I.V.E., along with Psiphon.
 He appears in Superboy (vol. 4) #20, where he is sent by H.I.V.E. to New York City to apprehend Doctor Psycho, who had escaped from a H.I.V.E. facility, and Superboy, whose psionic powers were of interest to H.I.V.E.
 The two characters teamed up and managed to defeat H.I.V.E. soldiers.
 The Dreadnought was sent flying by Superboy and landed in the Hudson River.

+Dream Girl

+Dream Girl, also called Dreamer, is the name of two characters in DC Comics.

+Nura Nal

+The Nura Nal version is primarily as a member of the Legion of Super-Heroes in the 30th and 31st centuries.
+She was created by writer Edmond Hamilton and artist John Forte, and first appeared in Adventure Comics #317 (1964).

+Like all natives of Naltor, Nura has the power to see the future and experience visions in dreams; she is rated one of the most powerful precognitives on the planet.
+After foreseeing the deaths of several Legionnaires, she crafts an elaborate plan to save their lives.
+However, the Legionnaires who Nura foresaw dying are revealed to be robot duplicates.
+Having joined the team under false pretenses, she leaves the Legion temporarily and joins the Legion of Substitute Heroes.
+In later reboots of the Legion's continuity, Nura returned to the Legion.